-docmd-search splits the work into two distinct phases: a heavy build-time pipeline that runs on Node.js, and a lightweight search-time runtime that runs in the browser using only arithmetic.
+docmd-search works in two distinct phases: a build-time pipeline running on Node.js, and a lightweight search-time client running in the browser.

 ┌─────────────────────────────────────────────────────────┐